Skip to main content

 }

-Now run it to get your Attester <address> and <mnenomic>.
+Run the code above to receive your Attester <address> and <mnenomic>.

 yarn ts-node ./attester/generateAccount.ts

-Your output will provide you with ATTESTER_ACCOUNT_MNEMONIC and ATTESTER_ACCOUNT_ADDRESS.
-Be sure to save it in your .env file; it should now look similar to this.
+The output provides you with an ATTESTER_ACCOUNT_MNEMONIC and ATTESTER_ACCOUNT_ADDRESS.
+Save both values in your .env file, which should look similar to the below.

 .env